 Native Approach’s Business Viability

-- Developing two apps in parallel
+1. Developing two apps in parallel

-In this case, you hit the market faster and have better chances at grabbing a bigger audience.
+In this case, you hit the market faster and have better chances of grabbing a bigger audience.
 However, the two apps developed in parallel will most likely have widely different logic and architecture, which will make them harder to support and maintain.

 What Is Cross-Platform App Development?

 Cross-platform mobile apps can run on different platforms.
 In cross-platform mobile development, software engineers write reusable code for an application, and this code is rendered across platforms.
 Flutter is the top 1 among cross platform frameworks for building mobile apps.
 It’s used by 42% of mobile app engineers followed by React Native (38%) and Cordova (16%).